All Categories >Programmatic Advertising > What is Frequency in Advertising and Why is it Important?

 • Displaying premium quality banners

-Many consumers experience banner blindness (ad is there, but the user ignores it), so the ads you serve must be high-quality and memorable, and users are willing to click on them.
-Usually, it means setting frequency cap–1 impression per user in one hour or up to 3 impressions per day.
+Many consumers experience banner blindness, so the ads you serve must be high-quality and memorable, and users are willing to click on them.
+Usually, it means setting a frequency cap–1 impression per user in one hour or up to 3 impressions per day.

 Conclusion